 Trent Boult: The Lightning

 Forming New Zealand’s best-ever new-ball pair with Tim Southee, left-arm pacer Trent Boult presents a serious threat to batsmen around the world with his ability to move the ball both ways in all conditions.
-He will be key to New Zealand’s chances in the 2021 T20 World Cup.
+Boult turned out to be one of Kane Williamson’s key players, helping New Zealand beat India in the World Test Championship final last year.
+He ended the match with 5 wickets, thus helping the Kiwis win the first-ever World Test Championship trophy.
+Boult was on target yet again, finishing as the joint second leading wicket taker in the UAE as his team finished as the runners up in the 2021 T20 World Cup.

 Boult was a typical Kiwi kid enjoying water sports like most people in his country did.
 Cricket, however, is where his heart eventually led him.
 Arguably one of the best new-ball bowlers in the world now, he has been one of the most lethal weapons in New Zealand Team arsenal.